 Casa Mila, Barcelona, Spain

+Casa Mila is one of the most famous architectural buildings of Antoni Gaudi.
 Casa Mila was a multifamily housing edifice built around 1906 to 1910 in Barcelona, Spain.
 It was constructed in concrete and masonry.
 It comprises of two buildings designed around courtyards.
 Architect used natural features, sensuous curves for façade as well as interiors and roof form.
 Curving balconies of wrought iron and rough stone appearance of façade are prominent features of his design.
 Chimneys sit amazingly on the roof.
 On the interiors, there were beautifully crafted wooden doors, furniture, tiles, ceiling designs, staircase and numerous other artworks.
 This building lies under UNESCO World Heritage Site.

 Sagrada Familia, Barcelona, Spain

 Sagrada Familia is a church built between 1882 to 1926 in Barcelona, Spain.
 The expansive church was built in masonry but its construction did not complete during Gaudi’s life.
 He merged elements of Art Nouveau and Gothic architecture in the building.
-Design of the church includes three eminent façades such as the Nativity façade, the Passion façade and the Glory façade.
+Design of the sagrada familia architecture includes three eminent façades such as the Nativity façade, the Passion façade and the Glory façade.
 Architect adopted naturalistic theme for the design decorated with sculptures and scenes from nature.
 This church is a symbol of deep religiosity of the architect.

 Antonio Gaudi’s work surpassed the prominent design themes within eclecticism of 19th century to create his unique aesthetic philosophy.
 All of the creations of Spanish architect are distinct masterpieces of architecture.
 Some of his grand buildings are significant parts of UNESCO World Heritage Site.